NOTABLE PRESENTATIONS & INTERVIEWS

 I am a founding member of Spooky Middle Grade.
 Spooky Middle Grade connects with students, teachers, and librarians all over the country to talk about writing and books.
 Through virtual Skype visits, the authors have been able to talk to hundreds of young readers to share a passion for reading and writing.
 To date we have done over 100 school visits and counting!

-I regularly visits schools to talk about The Spirit of Cattail County, the writing process, my love of books, and my journey to become an author.
+I regularly visits schools to talk about Better With Butter &The Spirit of Cattail County, living with learning differences & anxiety, the writing process, my love of books, and my journey to become an author.
 To schedule a school visit contact me here.